adrmrt/MLOps_Labs/lab04/03_testing_models.md

 [CML also comes with utilities to launch dedicated runners](https://cml.dev/doc/ref/runner) for the workflow - this is especially useful when using CML for neural networks as GitHub's runners do not come with GPUs.
 However, the tool introduced next sections specializes in this discipline!

-## SkyPilot: Abstract away the infrastructure
+#### SkyPilot: Abstract away the infrastructure

+GitHub's runners don't have GPUs, so training neural networks in the GitHub Actions CI/CD is not possible.
+You could of course host your own runner on some server with GPUs.
+This can be very cumbersome when done manually. _SkyPilot_ is a tool that can help you overcome this issue.

 In their own words,
 > SkyPilot is a framework for running LLMs, AI, and batch jobs on any cloud, offering maximum cost savings, highest GPU availability, and managed execution.